 LPN to RN Bridge Information Guide

 Getting a bachelor’s degree and becoming a registered nurse (RN) can be a great career move for a licensed practical nurse (LPN).
-The higher degree will let you take on more responsibility, negotiate for higher pay, and find jobs in a wider variety of medical facilities.
 Nursing is one of the fastest growing job fields in the medical arena, and RNs are in demand all over the country.
 An LPN to RN bridge program can help any LPN quickly gain a bachelor’s degree and smoothly transition into a better paid career.

 Top LPN to RN Online Degree Programs